Torsion subgroups of rational elliptic curves over the compositum of all cubic fields: Introduction

 Key to our results are a number of recent advances in our explicit understanding of Galois representations attached to elliptic curves over number fields.
 In particular, we rely on work of Rouse and Zureick-Brown \cite{RZB} classifying the 2-adic representations of elliptic curves over $\Q$, work of Zywina~\cite{zywina1} on the possible mod-$p$ representations of an elliptic curve over~$\Q$, and algorithms developed by the fourth author \cite{sutherland2} for efficiently computing the images of Galois representations of elliptic curves over number fields.

 \begin{ack} The authors would like to thank Robert Grizzard for helpful conversations about the structure of $\Gal(\Q(3^\infty)/ \Q)$ and Jackson Morrow, Jeremy Rouse, David Zureick-Brown, and David Zywina, for their computational assistance, including explicit models for some of the modular curves that appear in this article.
-We also thank Lukas Pottmeyer and David Zureick-Brown for their feedback on an early draft of this article. \end{ack}
+We thank Lukas Pottmeyer and David Zureick-Brown for their feedback on an early draft of this article, and we thank Maarten Derickx for pointing out an error in the proof of Lemma 3.2 that is corrected in this version. \end{ack}